Genome Advance of the Month

 Check out NHGRI's exciting new

-showcase video!
-The fifteen-minute montage spotlights programs - by institute scientists and NHGRI-funded institutions - that are paving the way for the genomic revolution.
-The fast-paced video also highlights milestones in genomic history and the pioneers who made it happen through the use of rarely seen archival videos and photos.
+video!
+The fifteen-minute montage spotlights programs - by institute scientists and NHGRI-funded institutions - that are paving the way for the genomic revolution and highlights milestones in genomic history through the use of rarely seen archival videos and photos.

 Watch the video